mhbeals/mhwood.github.io/histories/trove.md

 ### Direct Download or Drives

-The Australian Government Gazettes and the Australian Aborigines’ advocate are available for bulk download through the Trove Help.
+The Australian *Government Gazettes* and the *Australian Aborigines Advocate* are available for bulk download through the Trove Help.

 ## Rights and Usage